kevgo/kevgo/README.md

-Hello! 👋 Here are some open-source applications I made to automate yak shaving around software development.
+Hello! 👋 Here are some open-source applications I made.
 I hope you find some of them useful for your own work! 🙏

+### Software Development

 - [Git Town](https://github.com/git-town/git-town) synchronizes and manages Git branches, reduces merge conflicts.